Vasily Avseenko

 Vasily Grigorievich Avseenko (Васи́лий Григо́рьевич Авсе́енко, 17 [o.s.
-5] January, 1842, Moscow Governorate, - August 11 [o.s.July 29] 1913, Saint Petersburg) was a Russian literary critic, writer and journalist.
+5] January, 1842, Moscow Governorate, - August 11 [o.s.July 29] 1913, Saint Petersburg) was a literary critic, writer and journalist from the Russian Empire.

 Biography

 Vasily Avseenko was born in 1842 into a wealthy noble family.
 In 1852 he became a student at the first Saint Petersburg gymnasium.
 There, influenced by his teacher Vasily Vodovozov and senior students, Vsevolod Krestovsky among them, he started writing poetry.
 He published only one poem in the 1869 August issue of Modny Magazine, under the pseudonym V. Poroshilov.
 In 1856 he joined the first Kiev gymnasium and, upon the graduation, enrolled at the St. Vladimir University in Kiev where he studied history.
 As a student he started publishing articles on the history of Russia and Ukraine in Russkoye Slovo, 1860-1861; Russkaya Retch, 1861; Otechestvennye zapiski, 1863; The Russian Messenger, 1863, and Vestnik Evropy, 1866.

 Upon his graduation in 1862 Avseenko remained as a teacher of history.
 In the 1860s he became an active contributor to the newspaper Kievlyanin, led by Vitaly Shulgin.
 In a pro-Moscow conservative newspaper which condemned 'progressive' ideas, the Polish movement and Ukrainian nationalism, Avseenko became one of the most prominent voices.
 His Malorossia in 1767 historical treatise was published as a separate book.
 In 1869 Avseenko moved to Saint Petersburg to join first the Ministry of Foreign Affairs, then in 1873 the Ministry of Education.
 Here he became close to the staff of Zarya magazine where he met Dmitry Averkiev, Nikolai Strakhov, Aleksey Pisemsky, and Fyodor Berg.

 The leitmotif of Avseenko's articles was his opposition to Westernization and criticism of authors who were "trying to graft sick and foreign European tendencies onto Russian soil."
 Later he changed his position radically, drifted away from the Slavophile camp and sharply criticized (in an article entitled "The Wondering of Russian Thought") the Strakhov-published compilation of Apollon Grigoriev's articles, where the 'simple man' was declared the bearer of 'true Russian values'.